 The project began when Kurt found a dilapidated 130-year-old church on campus, where beautiful wooden beams and other distinctive architectural elements were hidden behind drop ceilings and old plaster walls.
 His goal was to restore the architectural and spiritual roots of the building, and to strike a perfect balance by marrying old world charm with a contemporary feel.
 To that end, the new furnishings within the building are a mixture of new modern design with older antique design to help strike that delicate balance between the two seemingly opposing design and architectural concepts.
 Two areas were chosen to bring the light in, utilizing the former bell tower and the front atrium, each with its own particular needs and components.

-An 8’ x 8’ Pinnacle 350 framing system was chosen whose narrow profile provided clean lines, and its leak-resistant and continuous sill around the entire perimeter guarded against air infiltration and water intrusion.
-16mm LEXAN™ THERMOCLEAR™ clear polycarbonate panels filled with Lumira® Aerogel were chosen to provide the high quality diffused light and the superior thermal performance necessary for year round comfort in this meditative space.
+An 8’ x 8’ square pyramid Horizon S-Series translucent polycarbonate skylight with the Pinnacle 350 framing system was chosen for its narrow profile, clean lines, and its leak-resistant continuous sill around the entire perimeter that guards against air infiltration and water intrusion.
+The 16mm clear polycarbonate panels filled with Lumira® aerogel were chosen to provide the high-quality diffused light and the superior thermal performance necessary for year-round comfort in this meditative space.